3. Add Actions

 Now, try building the API by running the following from the interactive dev console:

-You can view the results and the logs in the dashboard.
+You can view the results and the logs in Garden Cloud.

 command one more time.
 Notice how Garden checks the status of the action and tells you that the API is already built?

-This is how you can share build caches with your entire team when using Garden against your own remote Kubernetes environment.
+This is how you can share build caches with your entire team when using the Remote Container Builder.
 Once a given part of your system has been built, everyone else on the team—and your CI pipelines—can re-use it and save massive amounts of time otherwise spent waiting for builds.

 Next, we'll add an action for deploying the API.